kellemar/slack-gpt/readme.md

 ### Caveats:
 1. Agents are still somewhat unrealiable.
 You can probably make them better by better describing the prompts.
 2. ValueErrors still happen sometimes for LLM Outputs.
-This can be resolved by querying the Bot again.
+This can be resolved by querying the Bot again and catch via exception handling.